2023 – Moving to an Electric Vehicle

 Initially we set about measuring how much electricity our various devices consume, just to get it all in perspective….

 The above appliance consumption should be considered in light of the (maximum) 4.2kW that is available from our solar panels during a sunny day.
-In reality, given the east-west orientation of our panels we work on 3kW output, especially outside of summer.
-As you will notice, a battery-powered car drawing 7kW is in another league, compared to our regular devices – it well and truly blows the solar panel limit!
+In reality, given the east-west orientation of our panels, we work on 3kW output, especially outside of summer.
+A battery-powered car drawing 7kW is in another league, compared to our regular devices – it well and truly blows the solar panel limit.
+(If we choose to charge the car on a sunny day we can use the 2kW ‘granny’ charger to utilise maximum solar energy.)

 But all is not lost….